Planning Your Korean Ski Holiday?

 Getting to Yongpyong Resort

 Planning your trip to Mona Yongpyong Resort is straightforward, thanks to a variety of transportation options.
-Whether you prefer the flexibility of driving or the ease of public transportation, there are convenient routes from South Korea’s major cities to both Pyeongchang and Mona Yongpyong Resort.
+Whether you prefer the flexibility of driving or the convenience of public transportation, there are accessible routes from South Korea’s major cities to both Pyeongchang and Yongpyong Resort.

 Travel by Car